Disaster Recovery

 2. Prepare to Failback to Source

 When the primary region is restored, prepare to failback to the source.
 Depending on your requirements, you may failback to a new, empty file system, or failback to a clone of the source file system.
-Use reverse replication to sync the data and bring it up to date.
+Use reverse replication to sync the data and bring it up-to-date.

 Note